GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/README.md

 #### IAM roles

-Scoped for sample/testing deployments — use least-privilege equivalents in production.
+Scoped for sample/testing deployments.
+Use least-privilege equivalents in production.

 | Role | Purpose |